Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 Tip: A reservation is necessary at all restaurants!

-Dinner at Steirereck im Stadtpark, still the best restaurant in Vienna: 2 Michelin stars, 5 Gault-Millau toques and in 13th place in the "World's 50 Best Restaurants".
-Or meat-free fine dining at Hausbar im Künstlerhaus.
+Dinner at Steirereck im Stadtpark, still the best restaurant in Vienna: 3 Michelin stars, 5 Gault-Millau toques and in 33rd place in the "World's 50 Best Restaurants".
+For plant-based haute cuisine, the Hausbar im Künstlerhaus shows vegetables can be the main act, not just a garnish.

 Day 3 morning: